Chat & RAG

 What is in the box?

-Production-grade.
+Everything you need.
 Nothing left for you to figure out.

-30 days of monitoring and prompt tuning
+30 days of tuning after launch

 How does the build actually run?

 Four phases.
-Three weeks.
+About three weeks.
 One engineer.

-Full launch and handoff
+Full launch and 30-day tune

 Real client.
 Real outcome.